 Lucy’s Law: what it means for buying and selling puppies

-Lucy’s Law makes it illegal for third party commercial traders to sell puppies and kittens in England.
+Lucy’s Law makes it illegal for third party commercial traders to sell puppies and kittens.
 Find out who Lucy was, why this law is needed, and what it means for buying and selling puppies.

 Who was Lucy?